LilaShiba/networks_unit/README.md

 | Tour     | Internet Field Guide                           | [NYC Guide](https://www.wired.com/2015/02/field-guide-internet-infrastructure-hides-plain-sight/)
 | Media    |Social Media Account                            | [NY Times](https://www.nytimes.com/2018/07/31/us/politics/facebook-political-campaign-midterms.html)

+# Annotated Reading
+Summarize and analyze the sources that you have selected in a short paragraph.You may want to consider the following questions:

+- Are there any features that your sources have in common?
+- Are there any ways that your sources are related to one another?
+- Which is your most valuable source of inspiration?
+Why?
+- Which is your least valuable source of inspiration?
+Why?

+**OR**

+# Think Tank
+We will divide the media list amongst the class.
+Each student will read three separate sources.
+While analyzing said media write on post-it’s:

+- Main idea or claim
+- Evidence supporting main idea or claim
+- Interesting facts

 # Multimedia List

 Blum, A. (2012, June).
 Discover the physical side of the internet.
 Retrieved from https://www.ted.com/talks/andrew_blum_what_is_the_internet_really